-3. CAPITAL STOCK
+4. CAPITAL STOCK

-At September 30, 2011 and 2010, the Company's authorized stock consists of 495,000,000 shares of common stock, par value \$0.001 per share.
+At December 31, 2011 and 2010, the Company's authorized stock consists of 495,000,000 shares of common stock, par value \$0.001 per share.
 The Company is also authorized to issue 5,000,000 shares of preferred stock with a par value of \$0.001.
 The rights, preferences and privileges of the holders of the preferred stock will be determined by the Board of Directors prior to issuance of such shares.

-4. STOCK OPTIONS AND WARRANTS
+5. STOCK OPTIONS AND WARRANTS

 On July 10, 2003, the Company adopted the Warp 9, Inc. Stock Option Plan for Directors, Executive Officers, and Employees of and Key Consultants to the Company.
 This Plan, may issue 25,000,000 shares of common stock.
 Options granted under the Plan could be either Incentive Options or Nonqualified Options, and are administered by the Company's Board of Directors.
 Each option may be exercisable in full or in installment and at such time as designated by the Board.
-Notwithstanding any other provision of the Plan or of any Option agreement, each option are to expire on the date specified in the Option agreement, which date are to be no later than the tenth anniversary of the date on which the Option was granted (fifth anniversary in the case of an Incentive Option granted to a greater-than-10% stockholder).
-The purchase price per share of the Common Stock under each

-Incentive Option is to be no less than the Fair Market Value of the Common Stock on the date the option was granted (110% of the Fair Market Value in the case of a greater-than-10% stockholder).
-The purchase price per share of the Common Stock under each Nonqualified Option were to be specified by the Board at the time the Option was granted, and could be less than, equal to or greater than the Fair Market Value of the shares of Common Stock on the date such Nonqualified Option was granted, but were to be no less than the par value of shares of Common Stock.
-The plan provided specific language as to the termination of options granted hereunder.
+Notwithstanding any other provision of the Plan or of any Option Agreement, each option are to expire on the date specified in the Option Agreement, which date are to be no later than the tenth anniversary of the date on which the option was granted (fifth anniversary in the case of an Incentive Option granted to a greater-than-10% stockholder).
+The purchase price per share of the Common Stock under each Incentive Option is to be no less than the Fair Market Value of the Common Stock under each Nonqualified Option were to be specified by the Board at the time the Option was granted, and could be less than, equal to or greater than the Fair Market Value of the shares of Common Stock on the date such Nonqualified Option was granted.
+Board at the time the Option stock on the fair Market Value of the Common Stock on the date such Nonqualified Option were to be specified by the Board at the time the Option were to be no less than 85% of the Fair Market Value of the Common Stock on the date of grant.
+The Plan provides specific language as to the termination of options granted.